-In addition to the Events Calendar on this blog, the Events Calendar at the Dutchess County Tourism website is full of events taking place within the County.
+In addition to the FB Events Group on this blog, the Events Calendar at the Dutchess County Tourism website is full of events taking place within the County.
 It is one of the most comprehensive County Events Calendars around!

 With so many things to see and do in Dutchess County, NY, it may take you some time to get through them all.
 But something I can guarantee is that you

 Don’t forget to click the tab above for ‘Dutchess’ and this will direct you to all the blog posts written about places in Dutchess County.

 - If you plan to spend an Autumn day or weekend in Dutchess County, NY, make sure to download my List of Hudson Valley Orchards and check out some of the best places in the county to pick apples.

 - Bannerman Castle is a stunning place to visit.
 Read my blog post about my visit.

 - Read about all the fun we had at the Dutchess County Fair.